openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

  (i.e. without a package statement) and so for most jtreg tests, the directory directly containing the test is the package root for the test.
-This is different from other test suites using other test harnesses (such as TestNG) in which all the tests of a test suite are placed in a single package hierarchy, often mirroring the package hierarchy of API being tested.
+This is different from other test suites using other test harnesses (such as TestNG or JUnit) in which all the tests of a test suite are placed in a single package hierarchy, often mirroring the package hierarchy of API being tested.

-### How does jtreg support TestNG tests?
+### How does jtreg support TestNG and JUnit tests?

-jtreg supports TestNG tests in two ways.
+jtreg supports TestNG and Junit tests in two ways.

-1. Tests can be written with a full test description (the comment beginning `/* @test....*/`) and can use the following action tag to run the test with TestNG:
+1. Tests can be written with a full test description (the comment beginning `/* @test....*/`) and can use one of the following action tags to run a test class with TestNG or JUnit:

        @run testng classname args
+       @run junit classname args

- Such a test would otherwise be similar to a standard test using `@run main`.
+   Such a test is otherwise similar to a standard test using `@run main`.
 You can use other tags such as `@library` and `@build`, just as you would for `@run main`.
- These tests would normally be in the unnamed directory (i.e. no package statement.)
+   These tests should normally be in the unnamed package (i.e. no package statement.)
    These tests can be freely intermixed with other tests using `@run main`, `@run shell`, `@run applet` and so on.

+   You may place [multiple tests](#multiple-tests) containing such actions in a file.

-2. If you have a group of TestNG tests written in their own package hierarchy, you can include that entire package hierarchy as a subdirectory under the main test root directory.
+2. If you have a group of TestNG or JUnit tests written in their own package hierarchy, you can include that entire package hierarchy as a subdirectory under the main test root directory.
- If you do this, you must identify the root directory of that package hierarchy to jtreg, so that it knows to treat all the files in that package hierarchy specially.
+   To do this, you must identify the root directory of that package hierarchy to jtreg, so that it knows to treat all the files in that package hierarchy specially.
- In such a group of tests, you do not need to provide test descriptions in each test.

- You may optionally provide a test description if you choose to do so, if you wish to specify information tags such as `@bug`, `@summary` and `@keyword`.
+   In such a group of tests, you do not need to provide test descriptions in each test, but you may optionally provide a test description if you choose to do so, if you wish to specify information tags such as`@bug`, `@summary` and `@keyword`.
    You must not specify any action tags, such as `@run`, `@compile`, etc, since the actions are implicit for every test in the group of tests.

+   At most one such test description may be provided in each file in the group.

-### How do I identify a group of TestNG tests in their own directory?
+### How do I identify a group of TestNG or JUnit tests in their own directory?

-Add a line specifying the directory to TEST.ROOT
+Add a line specifying the directory to TEST.ROOT; the line is the same for both TestNG and JUnit tests:

     TestNG.dirs = dir1 dir2 dir3 ...

-Include the package root directory for each group of TestNG tests, and specify the package root directory relative to the test root directory.
+Include the package root directory for each group of TestNG or JUnit tests, and specify the package root directory relative to the test root directory.

 You can also override the value in TEST.ROOT by using the TEST.properties file in any subdirectory of the test root directory that contains the package root.
-If you put the declaration in a TEST.properties file, you can specify the path relative to the directory containing the TEST.properties file.
+If you put the declaration in a TEST.properties file, you must specify the path relative to the directory containing the TEST.properties file.
 In particular, instead of declaring the directory in TEST.ROOT,